Health Insurance

 5. High Deductible Health Plans (HDHP) with Health Savings Accounts (HSA): HDHPs offer lower premiums but higher deductibles.
 These plans are often paired with HSAs, which allow policyholders to save money tax-free for medical expenses.
 HDHPs are great for those who are healthy and rarely need medical care, as they allow for lower monthly payments.

-See also Cobra Health Insurance: A Comprehensive Guide to Temporary Coverage
+See also Cheapest Health Insurance: Your Guide to Finding Affordable Coverage

 Choosing the Right Health Insurance Company: